yiisoft/yii2/docs/guide/rest-quick-start.md

 a controller to organize the actions that implement the endpoints for a single type of resource.

 Resources are represented as data models which extend from the [[yii\base\Model]] class.
-If you are working with databases (relational or NoSQL), it is recommended you use ActiveRecord to represent resources.
+If you are working with databases (relational or NoSQL), it is recommended you use [[yii\db\ActiveRecord|ActiveRecord]] to represent resources.

 You may use [[yii\rest\UrlRule]] to simplify the routing to your API endpoints.

-While not required, it is recommended that you develop your RESTful APIs as an application, separated from your Web front end and back end.
+While not required, it is recommended that you develop your RESTful APIs as a separate application, different from your Web front end and back end for easier maintenance.